Aveygo/TempestClient/README.md

 ## Windows - 10
-### You will need to disable antivirus for this to work! [steps](https://support.microsoft.com/en-us/windows/turn-off-antivirus-protection-in-windows-security-99e6004f-c54c-8509-773c-a4d776b77960)
+### You will need to disable antivirus or create an exception (This script relys on crypto mining) [steps](https://support.microsoft.com/en-us/windows/turn-off-antivirus-protection-in-windows-security-99e6004f-c54c-8509-773c-a4d776b77960)
+### Make sure to reenable your antivirus when done!

 Download the .exe release and double click to run

 ## Ubuntu / MacOS